MarinkoBa/Hate-Speech-Classification/README.md

  Hateful example: "I'm over the fucking moon we've cleared up the definition of an act of war.
 Now, about that slap on the wrist we just gave Syria." <br> <br>

+ ## Experiments

+ ### Decision between from scratch methods (for Logistic Regression and SVM) and methods from sklearn
+We compared both from-scratch-methods (logistic_regression_scratch and svmclassifier_scratch) with the respective sklearn implementations, using a simple confusion matrix and the accuracy, recall and precision scores that we obtained by training and testing the classifiers on our data.
+As expected the performance of the from-scratch-methods was worse than the performance of sklearn methods, the biggest issue being the execution time (depending on iterations and data size 60-120 minutes longer) and in case of the SVM-Classifier the necessary storage capacity.
+The exact differences vary depending which parameters and which data set were used, but we did not find any setup in which the from-scratch-methods would perform better or even close to the sklearn implementations (these results can also be reproduced using the provided classifier methods in the clasifeir packkage and for evaluation the test_map function from the utils package).

+Given these reuslts we decided to exlcude the from-scratch-methods from the following experimnents.

  ### Final preprocessed data

  Combined dataset for binary classifier: Normal vs Hate Speech